Lo-Tek/Relative-Humidity-Elevation-Tables/README.md

 How to use this table:

-The top row of numbers moving right on the x axis are your wet bulb values.
-The y numbers moving down on the left are your dry bulb values.
+The top row of numbers moving right on the X axis are your wet bulb values.
+The Y numbers moving down on the left are your dry bulb values.
-The table is simple, take your wet and dry numbers and find the intersecting rh.
+Take your wet and dry values and find the intersecting rh.

 ex: using RH table 0-500ft
 wet 23